 Driving in Europe

 If you're planning on driving in Europe, we are pleased to help.
-At the time of writing (January 2019) the future rules surrounding driving in Europe on a UK Driving Licence are still being negotiated by HM Government.
+At the time of writing (December 2020) the future rules surrounding driving in Europe on a UK Driving Licence are still being negotiated by HM Government.

 During the transition period, which expires at the end of 2020, the usual rules will apply.
 UK citizens must check and stay up to date with the latest advice, and plan accordingly.

 Dependent upon any deal struck, from 1st January 2021 you may need:

 - an International Driving Permit (iDP) to drive in the EU.
 You can buy one over the counter at the Post Office - details via this link